meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

         The SCIM endpoint you can find in you AWS SSO Automatic provisioning config.
       arn:
         The ARN of your AWS SSO Instance.

       group-name-pattern:
         Configures the pattern that defines the desired name of AWS SSO groups managed by meshStack.
-          This Java String.format format string receiving the following arguments:

-            1. meshCustomer identifier
-            2. meshProject identifier
-            3. meshProject ID (numeric)
+        It follows the usual string pattern features and provides the additional replacement:

-            4. role name suffix (configurable via Landing Zone)
+          1. platformGroupAlias (contains the role name suffix, configurable via Landing Zone)

-          Operators must ensure the group names will be unique within the same AWS SSO Instance with that configuration. meshStack will additionaly prefix the group name with "mst-" to be able to identify the groups that are managed by meshStack.
+          Operators must ensure the group names will be unique within the same AWS SSO Instance with that configuration. meshStack will additionally prefix the group name with "mst-" to be able to identify the groups that are managed by meshStack.

       sso-access-token:
         The AWS SSO Access Token that was generated via the Automatic provisioning config in AWS SSO.

       sign-in-url:
         The AWS SSO Sign Url, that must be used by end-users to log in via AWS SSO to AWS Management Console.

       role-mappings:
         Defines the mapping of a meshProject role to an AWS SSO PermissionSet.
 The mapKey is the identifier of meshProject role.
 The aws-role-name will be used in the group name.
 The permission-set-arns will be